Current Members

 Email: colinmahoney@unm.edu

-Reagan Fitzke – Ph.D.
+Reagan Fitzke, BS – Ph.D.
 Student, Lab Manager

 Reagan is a third-year Ph.D. student in the UNM Clinical Science Ph.D. program.
 Reagan graduated from Colorado State University in 2020 with a Bachelor of Science in Clinical/Counseling Psychology and a minor in Applied Statistics.
 Following, she was a post-baccalaureate project manager at the USC Keck School of Medicine from 2020-2023 in The Prevention, Early Intervention, and Addictions Recovery Lab (The PEARL), where she was involved in the development of multiple brief online interventions for substance use and co-occurring mental health disorders among veterans and college students.
 Reagan’s current research interests include alcohol use, cannabis use, PTSD, and protective factors among women and interpersonal violence survivors.
 Her F31 project entitled “An Investigation and Application of Alcohol and Cannabis Co-Use Protective Behavioral Strategies in the Context of Sexual Assault Prevention among College Women” was funded in September 2025 by NIAAA.
 In her free time, Reagan enjoys painting, cooking, and going to concerts.